 CVM’s role doesn’t stop after an animal drug is approved.
 As a veterinarian in the Office of Surveillance and Compliance (OS&C), you make sure that the approved animal drugs on the market remain safe and still work.
-If you find information that shows a drug is not safe or does not work, the drug can be pulled off the market.
+If you find information that shows a drug is not safe or does not work, CVM can pull the drug off the market.
 Veterinarians in OS&C make sure the drug advertisements you see on television and in magazines are honest and contain correct information.
 They also watch out for unsafe levels of drugs in our food, stop drug companies from selling unapproved animal drugs that may harm people and animals, and look at the side effects of approved animal drugs to give people up-to-date information about the drugs they’re using in their animals.
 If you work as a veterinarian in OS&C, you also run programs that prevent animal feed from being contaminated with toxins, such as pesticides and heavy metals, or with the abnormal prion that causes bovine spongiform encephalopathy (BSE).
 Learn more about BSE - also called "mad cow disease" - and how FDA keeps our cows healthy and our food safe by clicking here: http://www.fda.gov/AnimalVeterinary/ResourcesforYou/AnimalHealthLiteracy/ucm136222.htm.

 If you like discovering how things work and uncovering new facts, the Office of Research (OR) may be the place for you.
 As a veterinarian in OR, you conduct laboratory studies to help the other offices in CVM make the best scientific decisions about animal drugs.
 Some studies help us learn more about the safety of animal drugs and how they work inside an animal’s body.
 Other studies help improve the tests used to check our food for unsafe levels of drugs and animal feed for toxins and other harmful materials.
 Veterinarians and other scientists in OR also find better ways to stop harmful bacteria from getting into our food and animal feed.
 Veterinarians in OR make sure the animals used in the studies are well cared for and stay healthy.